7 Best Principals for How to camp responsibly

 Furthermore, these products are much safer to use in the long run.
 For example, PFC-free tents are great because they don’t use nasty waterproofing chemicals, which are bad for the environment.

-Some top-rated brands leading the way in producing eco-friendly camping gear are Patagonia, Kathmandu, Vaude, and Black Diamond.
+Some top-rated brands producing eco-friendly camping gear are Patagonia, Kathmandu, Vaude, and Black Diamond.

 Be Choosy about your Camping Spot

 What’s your ideal camping spot?
-I imagine it’s somewhere near a water source, with breathtaking views of the mountains.
+I imagine it’s somewhere near a water source and has breathtaking views of the mountains.

 There’s no reason you can’t pick such a spot, but there’s some important consideration to keep at the back of your mind before making such a decision.

 I would encourage you to consider the designated camping locations before venturing.
-They’re not only the simplest and safest camp location but also sustainable because most have loos, composite dumps, and recycling bins.
+They’re the simplest and safest camp location and are sustainable because most have loose, composite dumps and recycling bins.

-However, if you choose to go into the wilderness, here’re some tips to help you choose the right camping spot:
+However, if you choose to go into the wilderness, here are some tips to help you choose the right camping spot:

 - Choose an area with naturally cleared flooring, ideally where another camper had set a tent.